syl20bnr/spacemacs/README.md

 _('C-x b' means 'Ctrl + b' and 'RET' means 'return')_

-Then you can copy/paste the error in a Github issue, thank you.
+Then you can copy/paste the error in a [Github issue][issues], thank you.

 ## Configuration layers